-This easy colour mixing activity for St Patricks Day has lots going for it – it’s easy to set up, you can use it as sensory play for younger kids or as a way to teach colours or mark making to older ones plus it’s mess free – that’s got to be a good thing too!
+This easy colour mixing activity for St Patrick’s Day has lots going for it – it’s easy to set up, you can use it as sensory play for younger kids or as a way to teach colours to preschoolers and toddlers or you can look at mark making or letter formation with older kids.
+Plus it’s mess free – that’s got to be a good thing too!

 Colour Mixing Activity Materials